dlystra/openshift-networking-examples/SNO - Agent Based - Single NIC - Static IP/README.md

 This is an example one of the most basic OpenShift deployments possible.
 This uses the agent based installer to create a single node OpenShift cluster operating on a single NIC using a static IP.

+## Scenario
+The organization is installing single node OpenShift cluster with one nic as a sandbox environment.
+The node interface eno1 has been patched into the top of rack switch and the switchport has been configured as an access port on VLAN 10.
+The organization has supplied VLAN 10 (192.168.10.0/24) as the OpenShift machine network and designated 192.168.10.10 as the node IP address.
+The gateway for the 192.168.10.0/24 subnet is 192.168.10.1 and the DNS provider is 192.168.0.2.
+DHCP is not available in this organization due to security requirements.

 ## Variables

 | Variable Name      | Type    | Example            | Description                             |